gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 2. A stored property being converted to a computed property or vis-a-versa.
 3. Inserting a new stored property in between two stored properties.

-By requiring the semver increment when a `@frozen` type is compiled in such a way, we signal to users of the library that API stability has been broken by the library.
+These are the same semantic restrictions that a `@frozen` type has when library evolution is enabled except that we allow for them to be changed after a semver increment.
+By requiring the semver increment, we signal to users of the library that API stability has been broken by the library.

-In order to enforce this when library evolution is disabled, we will teach Swift's API checker to know that when a public type marked with `@frozen` is changed in the above way, one must perform a semver major bump.
+In order to enforce this when library evolution is disabled, Swift's API checker will be taught that when a public type marked with `@frozen` is changed in the above way, one must perform a semver major bump.
 This type of API checking is already supported in Xcode and also in the Swift package manager via the command `swift package diagnose-api-breaking-changes`.

 ## Source compatibility